Women’s Health Advocates is uniting people to educate government decision-makers on policies and funding needed to advance the health of women.

 First-ever Women's Health Capitol Hill Day on May 21, 2025

-On May 21st, Women’s Health Advocates (WHA) organized the first-ever Women’s Health Capitol Hill Day that included a Congressional Briefing with U.S. Representatives Juan Ciscomani (R-AZ) and Joyce Beatty (D-OH), hill meetings with 25 Congressional offices, and a Women’s Health Month Reception with U.S. Representatives Robin Kelly (D-IL), Mariannette Miller-Meeks (R-IA), Nancy Pelosi (D-CA), Deborah Ross (D-NC), and Emilia Sykes (D-OH).
+On May 21st, we organized the first-ever Women’s Health Capitol Hill Day that included a Congressional Briefing with U.S. Representatives Juan Ciscomani (R-AZ) and Joyce Beatty (D-OH), hill meetings with 25 Congressional offices, and a Women’s Health Month Reception with U.S. Representatives Robin Kelly (D-IL), Mariannette Miller-Meeks (R-IA), Nancy Pelosi (D-CA), Deborah Ross (D-NC), and Emilia Sykes (D-OH).

-Approximately 90 national leaders from the life sciences industry and non-profits, investors, physicians, researchers and patient advocates descended on the nation’s capital this week from across the country, representing half the states, such as CA, AZ, TX, IA, OH, NJ, NY, MA, FL, and AL, among others.
+Approximately 100 national leaders from the life sciences industry and non-profits, investors, physicians, researchers and patient advocates descended on the nation’s capital from across the country, representing over 15 states.

 One of the issues addressed during the Women's Health Congressional Briefing on May 21 in Washington, DC was menopause and how ovaries drive the health of women throughout our entire lives, not just when having babies.
-See remarks by Piraye Beim, PhD (CEO, Celmatix Therapeutics).
-See link
+See remarks by Piraye Beim, PhD (CEO, Celmatix Therapeutics) at link

 IMG_4189